Other Functions

 WHERE diff != 1

-Same as for runningDifference, the difference is the value of the first row, returned the value of the first row, and each subsequent row returns the difference from the previous row.
+Same as runningDifference, but returns the value of the first row as the value on the first row.

 Calculates the number of concurrent events.
 Each event has a start time and an end time.
 The start time is included in the event, while the end time is excluded.
 Columns with a start time and an end time must be of the same data type.
 The function calculates the total number of active (concurrent) events for each event start time.